intocities/ic-embed/README.md

 This script relies on [Window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) which is [widely supported](https://caniuse.com/#feat=x-doc-messaging).

-We do not recommend to support the IE11.
+We do not support the IE11.

 ## Development